Skip to Content

 Southern Wild Distillery

-Pop into the tasting lounge at this distillery in the CBD to try some locally made gin.
+Pop into the tasting lounge at the Southern Wild Distillery in the CBD to try some locally made gin.
 They have three different styles of gin to taste on its own or in cocktails.
 And of course, bottles are also available for purchase.
+We had a great tasting here and bought a bottle to bring home to Canada.

 Bass Strait Martime Centre